 “The battened stairs balustrade allows light to flow between the stairs and corridor adjacent to the courtyard, again bringing it back in as a key focus of the home,” Bo says.

-Another architectural feature we love is the cleverly designed study nook tucked under the stairs, it transforms an otherwise wasted space into a bright and functional home office.
+Another architectural feature we love is the cleverly designed study nook.
+Tucked under the stairs, it transforms an otherwise wasted space into a bright and functional home office.

 “The under-stair study nook was a nice touch to the overall design.
 We removed the old, cramped powder room in lieu of an opening to allow more of that natural light to flow.